alishac928/alishachoudhary.GitHub.io/README.md

 [The Promise and Perils of Big Data](https://www.aspeninstitute.org/wp-content/uploads/files/content/docs/pubs/The_Promise_and_Peril_of_Big_Data.pdf)

+David Bollier, Rapporteur

+The Aspen Institue

 This book explores both sides of the Big Data explosion, considering the ethical impacts of data analytics and crediting the beneficial impacts it has caused.
+I am intrigued by this because the emergence of Big Data reminds me of the emergence of the internet.
+I think there is a lot to consider with these technological advances, the good and the bad.